freemindlabsinc/IntelliBlog/AF-LOG.md

         - https://www.youtube.com/watch?v=X7guekGZM20
         - Not sure I'll use it given Aspire, but it seems related to Testcontainers (at least in principle).

+- Cleaned up a lot
+    - Simplified the names of projects and folders.
+It is now much more readable

+        - Intelliblog.Domain, Intelliblog.Application, Intelliblog.Infrastructure, Intelliblog.WebApi, Intelliblog.FunctionalTests, Intelliblog.UnitTests and Intelliblog.IntegrationTests

+    - I think Ardalis project structure could be improved

+        - I linked my .Domain to MediatR.Contracts.
+No need for the full mediator in .Core/.Domain
+        - IMPORTANT: In his Core example he has IArticleDeleteService and ArticleDeletedEvent so that handlers can subscribe to these Domain Events and react.
+While I agree Domain Events are indeed part of the Domain, I think both the events-handlers AND event-raisers belong to Application.
+In Domain we should only list them, and that implies the Application has to honor them.
+            - Having some implementers like IArticleDeleteService/ArticleDeleteService in Domain is a mistake imo.

+    -

+    - IMPORTANT: I guess what I am doing is mixing the best of what I learned in my career, plus Ardalis and Jason Taylor.
+        - Ardalis: the project structure and initial template
+        - Jason Taylor: the DDD focus with Domain & Application
+            - I like his Domain much better than Ardfalis Core.
+JT is cleaner imho

 ### 6/29/2024

 - Struggled a bit to make migrations work with the subfolder structure \Data\migrations